lolcat-max/Quantum/readme.md

 ## Assembly Overview

-1. Fill the cavity with RTIL and insert diffuser.
+1. Place two RTIL vats within the cavity.
-2. Mount the laser diode to direct light into the cavity; place photodiode for light collection.
+2. Mount the laser diode to direct light into each cavity; place photodiode for light collection.
 3. Build and wire transimpedance amplifier converting photocurrent to voltage.
 4. Connect amplifier output to Arduino analog input (A0) and laser control to PWM pin (D3).
 5. Upload provided Arduino code for calibration and continuous measurement.